-Once your list is done, save it as a .txt file (tab delimited text file).
-We are saving ours as nwb_feed2.txt Also save it as an .xls file (Native Excel) so you can easily make changes next time you upload.
+Once your list is done, save it as a .txt file (tab-delimited text file).
+We are saving ours as nwb_feed2.txt Also save it as a .xls file (Native Excel) so you can easily make changes next time you upload.

 Uploading your data feeds.